 - Then add turmeric, salt, sugar, and the strained poha to the pan.
 Keep mixing them all gently till the poha becomes yellow in color.

-- Once you add poha to the pan, turn the heat to low so that it doesn't stick to the pan, and also it stays hot until you mix all the ingredients thoroughly.
+- Once you add poha to the pan, turn the heat to low so that it doesn’t stick to the pan.
+Also, it stays hot until you mix all the ingredients thoroughly.

-- You can cover the pan for a few minutes for the flavor to get absorbed in the poha.
-If the poha seems dry, you can sprinkle some water on it and cover with a lid.
+- You can cover the pan for a few minutes to absorb the flavor in the poha.
+If the poha seems dry, you can sprinkle some water on it and cover it with a lid.

 - Finally, turn off the heat and open the lid.
 Sprinkle some fresh lime juice along with the roasted peanuts (if using) that you set aside.